by Tom Allen

 A review of the Target’s governing/constitutional documents (e.g. Articles/Memorandum of Association, Charter, Shareholders' Agreement, etc.) should be conducted as part of the legal due diligence process.
 Such a review should result in assurance being gained over the fact that there are no “surprise” entities within the Target’s group or in the way in which the Target may be run post-transaction (for instance, how shares may be allotted or how contracts may be assigned).

-Due diligence should cover a review of customer and supplier contracts, operating contracts and licenses.
+A comprehensive due diligence checklist should include a review of customer and supplier contracts, operating contracts and licenses.
 Issues to consider as part of this review process include:

-(i) identifying whom the relevant parties of the contracts are,
+(i) identifying who the relevant parties of the contracts are

 (iii) whether contracts are assignable and/or if consent is required.
 Additionally, consideration should be given as to whether change of control (brought about via a transaction) constitutes assignment of any contracts.